Mid-Handstand, I Learned The Art Of Failure

 In many ways, it still does.
 I am no longer 14 years old and desperately trying to conceal my stomach in a garish purple leotard.
 I am a tax-paying adult with a job and a therapist and the ability to recognise when I'm projecting.
 But the handstand still feels elusive and powerful.
 Handstands and flips are for the Buffys and Lizzie McGuires and other girlboss heroines of the early 2000s.
 Doing one shouldn't be an impossibility.
 I am now someone who can touch my toes AND feel mostly neutral when I look at myself in the mirror.
 I now exercise for fun, have a proper sports bra and can recognise that learning to do this won't really mean anything but will be incredibly satisfying.
 So why not try?
 A new year, physical challenge that has nothing to do with body shape or weight could hardly be harmful.

 Unfortunately, what I failed to factor in was that upper body work is my worst enemy.
 Without sounding too petulant, I just hate it.
-Cardio is a delight and lower body work is satisfying but I have cooked spaghetti arms because I find upper body exercise so unpleasant.
-Which is why it's kind of baffling that I thought I'd be able to enjoy heaving my long body above my head.
+Cardio is a delight and lower bodywork is satisfying but I have cooked spaghetti arms because I find upper body exercise so unpleasant.
+This is why it's kind of baffling that I thought I'd be able to enjoy heaving my long body above my head.

 Advertisement